 - Look after a dependent

-- Take time off to spend more quality time with your family.
+- Spend more quality time with your family.

 - Write a novel